libffcv/ffcv/README.md

 - <a href="TODO">Port your data augmentations</a> over to `ffcv` via <a href="TODO">Numba</a> if you have the time; `ffcv` does support slower, non-numba augmentations as well.
 </p>

-## Bottleneck Doctor
+## Features
 <img src='assets/clippy.png' width='100%'/>

-Why use `ffcv`?
-Computer vision or not, name your bottleneck, and we'll fix it!
+Computer vision or not, name your performance bottleneck, and FFCV can help!
+See our
-If you don't know how to identify your bottleneck consider reading <a href="TODO">our guide.</a>
+<a href="https://docs.ffcv.io/performance_guide.html">performance guide</a> for a
+more detailed look.
 (`cv` denotes computer-vision specific features)

 <p><b>Disk-read bottlenecks.</b> What if your GPUs sit idle from low disk throughput?